NEWS :

 .

-Ø We have obtained national and local welfare laws to regulate the transport and slaughter of carabaos
+Ø We have secured national and local laws on animal welfare to regulate the transport and slaughter of carabaos.

-Ø We have obtained a provincial resolution to improve the documentation of large farm animals, especially carabaos
+Ø We have obtained a provincial resolution to improve documentation for large farm animals, especially carabaos.

-Ø Without being an idyllic place, all our requests for the improvement of animal welfare during acceptance (additional water sources, various repairs, anti-slip ramps, repair of vehicle floors) are granted as soon as possible.
+Ø While not a perfect place, all our requests for improving animal welfare during acceptance (additional water sources, various repairs, non-slip ramps, and vehicle floor repairs) are addressed promptly.

 OUR PROJECTS.